flatironinstitute/neuropixels-data-sep-2020/README.md

 The recording/sorting exploration tool in the web links below is under active development, with particular attention to adding new visualizations and improving performance.
-Users may experience load times of several seconds in some cases.
+Users may experience long load times in some cases.
+Over time the responsiveness will improve.
 Thank you for your patience.

 <!-- prepare_recording.py -->